| DAD'S MEMORIES as

 Water travel was done mostly in flat boats, very shallow open vessels that

 would hold all their belongings and were poled along.
+My mother

 was a very young child when her father, Samuel Morgan moved their family by